How Google Classroom became teachers’ go-to tool—and why it’s fallen short

 Thus, at exactly the moment when schools are open to experimenting with radically new instructional models, the industry’s dominant technology player is offering up YouTube videos demonstrating how to take a virtual coffee break using Google Calendar and Google Meet.
 Google has aggressively positioned itself as edtech’s leading player, and fashioned its “Google Certified” credential as a signifier of digital know-how.
 Unfortunately, that strategy has created a generation of teachers loyal to the tools in its product suite, rather than a generation of teachers capable of flexibly using technology to navigate the biggest disruption to education in over a century.
 It has also created a leadership void, with no similarly prominent voice endorsing the digital learning methods that a compelling body of research supports.

-With its reach and resources, Google is uniquely poised to seize this role and provide clarity to the millions of teachers around the world trying to implement a version of remote education that actually works.
+With its reach and resources, Google is uniquely poised to provide clarity to the millions of teachers around the world trying to implement a version of remote education that actually works.
 But at the same time, Google’s power in our classrooms raises questions about whether a technology company should be influencing how schools incorporate tech into teaching.
 By staying as neutral as possible, Google seems to be side-stepping this problem while conveniently maintaining its reach.

 If there’s any reason to hope, it’s that teachers have started to figure out these methods for themselves.